ansible-network/vyos/README.md

 ## Functions

-This section provides a list of the availabe functions that are including in this role.
+This section provides a list of the available functions that are including in this role.
 Any of the provided functions can be implemented in Ansible playbooks to perform automation activities on VyOS devices.